risk-first/website/introduction/Cadence.md

 ### Development Cycle Time

-Developers often ignore the fast feedback loops at the bottom of the list, because the ones nearer the top _will do_.
+Developers often ignore the fast feedback loops at the bottom of the list above, because the ones nearer the top _will do_.
 In the worst cases, changing two lines of code, running the build script, deploying and then manually testing out a feature.
 And then repeating.

 If you're doing it over and over, this is a terrible waste of time.
 And, you get none of the benefit of a permanent suite of tests to run again in the future.